geralwo/ForestAreaAddon/README.md

 ![grafik](https://github.com/geralwo/ForestAreaAddon/assets/89428719/12cede1e-6df1-469c-894c-d549e060f8a3)

-Let's you place scenes on the ground in a given area
+Let's you place Meshes on the ground in a given area

 Tested in Godot 4.2.1